-Midway through round 2 of his last fight, you might’ve thought Dustin Poirier’s career would end on a flat note.
+Midway through round 2 of his last fight, you might’ve thought Dustin Poirier’s career would end on a flat, bloody note.

-Max Holloway dazed Poirier with a fierce right jab to the head, leading to a wave of missile-like blows from both directions.
-Halloway grabbed Poirier’s right arm, wrenched him to his knees, then clamped his legs around Poirier’s waist and discharged a broadside of fists to the back of his head.
+Max Holloway dazed Poirier with a fierce right jab to the temple, followed by a wave of missile-like blows from every direction.
+Halloway clutched Poirier’s right arm, wrenched the hometown hero to his knees, and clamped his legs around his waist.
+A broadside of fists erupted on the back of Poirier's head.

-But by the end of that same round, it was Poirier on top of Holloway, showering his face with furious elbows as they writhed and struggled on the bloodstained mat.
+But by the end of the 3-minute round, it was Poirier on top of Holloway, showering his face with elbows as they writhed and struggled, sweat and blood misted the mat and chainlink octagon.

-Holloway and Poirier, both beginning to bleed, sprang off the mat.
-Each had taken severe blows.
-But it his much was clear: Neither intended to let up on the diesel.
+Holloway and Poirier sprang off the mat and smiled through the blood.
+At this point, it was clear: Neither intended to let up.
 It was destined to be a stubborn, violent dance to the end.

-The hometown hero fell.
-But history won’t remember Dustin Poirier’s last match as a losing effort.
+The Louisianian fell.
+But Poirier’s final fight will unlikely go down as a losing effort.

 Post fight, Holloway didn’t tarry; he whisked himself from the octagon following a brief interview.